betterify-in/andromeda-hugo/content/blog/2025-09-19-how-to-update-github-repository-from-two-computers.md

 Updating a GitHub repository from two different computers involves a standard Git workflow.
 Assuming that you have two computers - Computer A and Computer B. Follow the following workflow to effectively update your GitHub repository from both the computers.

 ## 1. Initial Setup on Both Computers:
 - **Install Git**: Ensure Git is installed on both computers.
 Git is a version control system.
-You can install from here [Git](https://git-scm.com/).
+You can install from here: [Git](https://git-scm.com/)
 - **Configure Git**: Set your user name and email on both machines for proper commit attribution:

 ```>git config --global user.name "Your Name"``` // Configures your name